Text Options:

 How do I control forest tent caterpillars?

 Typically outbreaks last 3-7 years and most trees do not decline.
 During an outbreak of forest tent caterpillars, the large number of insects can be a nuisance.
-These can be removed from the tree with a blast of water.
+They may be removed from a tree with a blast of water.

 Galls